How To Plan And Keep A Christmas Budget

-Next decide what you want to spend on each individual or couple.
+Next, decide what you want to spend on each individual or couple.
 It helps to decide in groups, especially for big families or in instances where you have to buy for a group of people.
-For example, for my four older sisters I usually decide an amount that I'm willing to spend and try to keep each of their gifts under that amount.
+For example, for my four older sisters I usually decide an equal amount that I'm willing to spend on each and try to keep their gifts under that amount.
 That way the gifts are all "worth" about the same.

-I also do a somewhat pyramid type of spending.
-For example, I will probably spend the most on my significant other, after that probably my parents, then comes my close friends and sisters, then my nieces and nephews, (because lets face it, your gift will most likely be in next years Goodwill pile no matter how cool it is, don't break the bank on it) and then finally people that I want to get a little something for but can't necessarily drop a twenty on all of them.
+I also do what I see as a pyramid type of budget.
+For example, I will probably spend the most on my significant other (the top), after that probably my parents, then comes my close friends and sisters, then my nieces and nephews, (because lets face it, your gift for anyone’s kids will most likely be in next years Goodwill pile no matter how cool it is, so don't break the bank on it) and then finally people that I want to get a little something for but can't necessarily drop a twenty on all of them.
 (That is usually when I opt for chocolate candies, mugs, or lotion, all those things that are fun to open but don't cost a lot.)

 It looks a little like this ::

 3. Plan The Gifts